Review Life Insurance from Rest Superannuation Fund

 How does REST insurance work?

-Insurance cover from REST is provided by AIA Australia limited and automatically included for all eligible members over the age of 18.
+Insurance cover from REST is provided by TAL Life Limited (as of 1 December 2019) and automatically included for all eligible members over the age of 18.
 When you review your transaction history, you’ll see super fund deductions for these insurance premiums.
 If you do not want the default cover, then you can contact your superannuation and request they cancel your cover.

 However, if you do decide to cancel and then reinstate your insurance, you generally need to answer health questions, which could lead to insurance exclusions or loadings if you’re health has deteriorated.